-The prevalence of perinatal loss and the great interest in the book led to further research: an NIH-funded longitudinal study, co-led by psychologist Lori Toedter, of 174 bereaved mothers and fathers.
+The prevalence of perinatal loss and the great interest in the book led to further research: an NIH-funded longitudinal study, co-led by psychology Professor Lori Toedter of Moravian College, of 174 bereaved mothers and fathers.
 With vital assistance from Louise Potvin and our staff at Lehigh University, we developed the Perinatal Grief Scale, the first social science tool designed to measure grief following reproductive loss.

 The PGS, a 33-item measure, has been widely used and validated around the world for many types of loss around pregnancy, and it has also been translated into multiple languages.
 It is available for anyone to use without permission or cost.

 Here are the Perinatal Grief Scale and scoring instructions and articles that emerged from the Lehigh/Moravian research:

 Here are the translations, validations for use of the translations, or other associated country-specific research about the Perinatal Grief Scale.

 Arabic Translation Perinatal Grief Scale.
 Author is Nagwa El-Feshawy, assistant lecturer at the Faculty of Nursing at Mansoura University, Egypt